lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ### NMAR Analysis

-The column `tags` could be **Not Missing at Random**.
+The column `review` could be **Not Missing at Random**.
-In the process of collecting data of the recipes, the recipe providers could not know which categories or tags they should use for the `tags` column.
-So they just put an empty list which could be considered as "unfaithful" data.
-So, this missingness in `tags` column depends on itself rather than other columns.
+In the process of collecting data of the `interactions` dataframe, the reviewers could feel lazy and decided not to write reviews where they still gave ratings.
+So they just put an empty data which could be considered as "unfaithful" data.
+So, this missingness in `review` column depends on itself by having an external cause.

-#If there is a column contains  n order to make `tags` column
+If there is a column contains the information of whether that the reviewers have wrote the review or not, we could say that `review` column is Missing at Random with higher chance.
+For example, if we add the imaginery column `Review Yes/No` which contains booleans of whether the reviewers have put the review or not, True if they wrote and False if they did not, then the missingness of `review` column would depend on the imaginery column that we stated.
+If `Review Yes/No` has False value, the `review` would be missing.

 ### Missingness Dependency